feruza-k/LifeOS/README.md

 Memories now shape SolAI's judgment without being mentioned.
 I categorized memories by type and gave each type specific behavioral guidance:

-- **Preferences** bias suggestions — if you prefer morning workouts, SolAI suggests morning times naturally
+- **Preferences** bias suggestions: If you prefer morning workouts, SolAI suggests morning times naturally
-- **Constraints** limit proposals — if you can't work after 6pm, SolAI never suggests evening tasks
+- **Constraints** limit proposals: If you can't work after 6pm, SolAI never suggests evening tasks
-- **Values** influence tone — if you value work-life balance, SolAI is gentler about overload
+- **Values** influence tone: If you value work-life balance, SolAI is gentler about overload
-- **Patterns** inform defaults — but user intent always overrides
+- **Patterns** inform defaults, but user intent always overrides

 The system prompt includes clear instructions: use preferences to bias, use constraints to limit, use values to shape tone.
-But never mention memories explicitly — they simply make SolAI feel more aligned with you.
+But never mention memories explicitly, they simply make SolAI feel more aligned with the user.

 #### **Reflection**

-This is the subtle part.
 Memories don't control behavior — they inform it.
 If you explicitly want something that conflicts with a memory, your intent wins.
 Memories are hints, not rules.

 The assistant should feel understood, not managed.
-When you say "schedule a workout" and SolAI suggests morning times because it knows you prefer mornings, it should feel natural — like the assistant just gets you, not like it's following a script.
+When you say "schedule a workout" and SolAI suggests morning times because it knows you prefer mornings, it should feel natural - like the assistant just gets you, not like it's following a script.

 ---

 ## **Next Steps:**

 Build user-facing features that leverage the memory and context foundation: weekly reflections, morning briefings, goal alignment, and habit reinforcement.
-Continue refining SolAI's personality to feel more like a trusted executive assistant.